rossta/rossta.github.com/source/blog/2017-11-05-from-sprockets-to-webpack.html.md

 </p>
 </aside>

-We decided, as a policy. we did not want our Webpack modules to depend on Sprockets-compiled modules.
-This meant we would have no references to `App.AnotherModule` in our Webpack pipeline.
-Therefore, to migrate an individual file, we needed to answer two questions first:
+We decided, as a policy. we did not want our Webpack modules to depend on global variables.
+This meant we would have no references to Sprockets-compiled code in our Webpack pipeline.
+Therefore, to migrate an individual file, `some_module.js`, we needed to answer two questions first:

-* can we import all third party dependencies of `SomeModule` from Webpack?
+* can we import all third party dependencies of `some_module.js` from Webpack?
-* can we import all application dependencies of `SomeModule` from Webpack?
+* can we import all application dependencies of `some_module.js` from Webpack?

-As for third party dependencies, we compromised.
+In reality, we had to compromise in some cases.
 While most of our third party JavaScript could be moved to `node_modules`, we also relied on a number of vendor JavaScript APIs loaded via script tags in the browser.
-So our policy here was looser; if the third party JavaScript can be installed via `yarn` and imported from `node_modules`, then we should do that.
-In other cases, like our Google Analytics integration, we could accept the global reference, like `window.ga` in this case, as long as it was code that would execute after DOM content loaded, and not, say, during the initial code execution phase when the script is parsed by the browser.
+For example, since we don't compile our Google Analytics script via Webpack and instead load this script from Google's servers, we left global references to `window.ga` in our codebase.

 <aside class="callout panel">
 <h4>Guest appearance by TSort</h4>